sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-Doc/install-the-ide.md

 #### Get license from Sipeed

+> Don't reapply for license from Sipeed if you have asked Gowin for license.

 Normally the license email will be replied on Tuseday or Friday (GMT+8)

 Send the applying license email to support@sipeed.com to get a local license.